KDiBSilva/Adult_Income/README.md

 # Adult Income

-### Examining Connections for Adults Earning an Income Greater or Less than 50K.
+### Examining Connections for Adults Earning an Income Greater or Less than 50K for a Non- Profit Organization.
 Kristina DiBella Silva

-There are multiple variables to acccount for annual income.
-In this exploration we look at the data from an individuals Native Country to their Capital gains and losses.
-We look to see what are the correlations are that put an individual to earn an income higher or lower than $50,000.
+There are multiple variables that acccount for annual income.
+This Non-profit wanted to use this dataset to explore the probability of an individuals income being higher or lower than $50,000, regardless of gender or cultural background.
+We are exploring the dataset to find what behaviors can earn an adult a higher income and what may restrict them.
+As well as evaluating the trends of discrimination.

 ___